altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 *The cellar door flung open*
 ~Stone walls, and wooden doors, unmarked~
 'RX::Do we know which one?'
-~Ada, our representative, was never down here~
+~Ada, our representative, was never down here.
-~We did not know what else was down here either~ ~Lenny was wheezing through the mask, his old body not ready for such activity~ ~He had to use the handrail down the stairs, and we let the potential carry his weight~ ~Deep down, everyone was a potential to add to us~
+We did not know what else was down here either.
+Lenny was wheezing through the mask, his old body not ready for such activity.
+He had to use the handrail down the stairs, and we let the potential carry his weight.
+Deep down, everyone was a potential to add to us~
 }

 ## [mistakes](mistakes.md)